maxthraxx/WFGY/OS/BlahBlahBlah/README.md

-> 🤖 Yes, you clicked the Reddit ad — this is the first TXT OS app.
-Prefer to explore the full repo?
-[Start here](https://github.com/onestardao/WFGY).
+> 🤖 Yes, you clicked the Reddit ad — this page is the first TXT OS app.
+Want to explore the full [WFGY reasoning engine](https://github.com/onestardao/WFGY)?